it’s just nature, my dear

-In April of this year Doug McGill interviewed the Burmese meditation teacher Sayadaw U Tejaniya concerning how a meditator can practice mindfulness in the pandemic.
+In April of last year Doug McGill interviewed the Burmese meditation teacher Sayadaw U Tejaniya concerning how a meditator can practice mindfulness in the pandemic.

 His dry answers to the questions posed by the Western interviewer stewed in the back of my mind for a few days.